1767 Assistant Director of Alumni Activities

 7. Fosters good relationships with alumni by responding to inquiries from alumni and providing requested information and assistance.

-9. Contributes to the growth and effectiveness of the Missouri State University Alumni Association by researching new programs and projects as directed.
+8. Contributes to the growth and effectiveness of the Missouri State University Alumni Association by researching and implementing new programs and projects as directed.

 The Assistant Director of Alumni Activities reports to the Executive Director of Alumni Relations.